 To enable container image scanning, you will need to install and configure Deep Security Smart Check in your local environment.

 Policy-based deployment control

 Container Security provides policy-based deployment control through a native integration with Kubernetes to ensure the Kubernetes deployments you run in your production environment are safe.

 Container Security enables you to create policies that allow or block deployments based on a set of rules.
-The rules are based on pod and container security properties, and the results of Deep Security Smart Check scans (if you have Smart Check running integrated with your environment).
+The rules are based on a Kubernetes object's properties and the results of Deep Security Smart Check scans (if you have Smart Check integrated with your environment).

 When an image is ready to be deployed with Kubernetes, the admission control webhook is triggered, which checks whether the image is safe to deploy and either allows or blocks it from running.

-Container Security can continue to monitor containers after deployment.
-Container Security checks the policy assigned to the cluster on a regular basis, ensuring that running containers continue to conform to the policy.
+After deployment, Container Security can continue to monitor containers.
+Container Security checks the policy assigned to the cluster on a regular basis, ensuring that running containers continue to conform to the policy you defined.
 If there are changes to the policy after the initial deployment, the updated policy is enforced.
 Running containers are also checked for new vulnerabilities as they are discovered.